 Student self-government (student body auxiliary organizations);

-The fiscal means and the management procedures that allow the campus to carry on activities providing those related instructional and service aids not normally furnished by the state budget;
+The fiscal means and the management procedures that allow the university to carry on activities providing those related instructional and service aids not normally furnished by the state budget;

 Effective operation and to eliminate the undue difficulty which would otherwise arise under the usual governmental budgetary, purchasing, and other fiscal controls; and

-Fiscal procedures and management systems that allow effective coordination of auxiliary activities with the campus in accordance with sound business practices.
+Fiscal procedures and management systems that allow effective coordination of auxiliary activities with the university in accordance with sound business practices.
 5 CCR § 42401.

 CSU Authority and Responsibility